We provide a range of counselling services to meet the needs of female and male survivors, aged 13 and over.

 We provide three types of counselling services.
 Please click on the links below to read more and to find out how to access our services:

-- Adult counselling – face-to-face individual counselling for up to two years
+- Adult counselling – face-to-face individual counselling

 - Youth counselling – face-to-face individual counselling for young survivors aged 13-17 years